 and were nuclear capable.
 The 6th Missile Battalion, 43rd Artillery

-1960 also saw the start of missile silo construction at Lincoln with word that the base would operate Atlas ICBMs soon.
+1960 also saw the start of missile silo construction around.
 12 silos were placed near Eagle, Elmwood, Avoca, Nebraska City, Palmyra, Tecumseh, Cortland, Beatrice, Wilber, York, Seward and Brainard.
 After a difficult construction the sites were soon operational in late 1962 under the 551st Strategic Missile Squadron.
 The massive ICBM contained a 3 megaton warhead and had the range to strike targets in the Soviet Union.
-A five man crew watched over the missile for many hours at a time, waiting for the call to raise the missile out of its protective silo and to launch it at a predetermined target.
+A five man crew watched over the missile 24 hours a day, 7 days a week, waiting for the call to raise the missile out of its protective silo and to launch it at a predetermined target.

 Due to the new threat posed by Soviet ICBMs, the Air Force began to develop a rapid-response alert program aimed at sending several bombers airborne in a matter of minutes.
 This was realized at Lincoln AFB with testing in 1957 and the construction of the alert pad in 1960.
 Here, 8 Stratojets sat on 24/7 alert for several years backed up by others on the north ramp.
 If an alert was called these bombers had to be airborne in less than 15 minutes.

 1962 also saw the beginnings of the 4362nd Support Squadron (later changed to Post-Attack Command and Control Squadron or PACCS) where B-47 bombers were converted to serve as communication relay aircraft in the event of nuclear war.
-The 4362nd came under 307th control, soon however the EC-135 "Looking Glass" aircraft replaced the EB-47Ls.
+The 4362nd came under 307th control, soon however the EC-135 "Looking Glass" aircraft replaced the EB-47Ls by 1964.

 During the two years following the Cuban crisis, Lincoln's downward trend continued with the last KC-97 tanker of the 98th ARS leaving the base in 1963.
 It was announced in November 1964 that Lincoln would no longer be needed and was be included in long list of base closings during 1965-66.